Cray-HPE/docs-csm/operations/network/management_network/aruba/ssh.md

 ## Expected results

-1. Administrators can create the user account
+* Administrators can create the user account.
-1. Administrators can generate working SSH keys
+* Administrators can generate working SSH keys.
-1. The output of the `show` commands is correct
+* The output of the `show` commands is correct.
-1. Administrators can successfully connect to the switch via an SSH client using SSH 2.0
+* Administrators can successfully connect to the switch via an SSH client using SSH 2.0.

 [Back to Index](../README.md)